 They're great when they work, but when they don't, I reckon they must be the greatest source of consternation amongst Wedge owners... but it's not rocket science!

 Each pod has its own lift motor, mounted on a steel bracket that, depending on model, year, which way the wind was blowing, is bolted to either the floor of the pod recess or the front wall of the engine bay.
 If the latter, you can see the screw heads when you open the bonnet.
-The motor itself is as used on the Triumph TR7, however the bracket is a TVR fabrication.
-To all intents the motor is a Lucas wiper motor that goes back to at least the E-type Jaguar, modified (at casting level) by Lucas for the purpose (it has two 'park' positions instead of just one) and can be serviced in much the same way.
+The motor itself is as used on the Triumph TR7 , however the bracket is a TVR fabrication.
+To all intents the motor is a Lucas wiper motor that goes back to at least the E-type Jaguar, modified (at casting level) by Lucas for the purpose of lifting headlamps (it has two 'park' positions instead of just one) and can be serviced in much the same way.
 I've created a stripdown sequence for the pod motors in case you need or want to tinker!